shreearn/Digital-CV/README.md

 # Digital-CV
 https://digital-cv-bhagyashree.streamlit.app/

-scroll down to connect with me through email or LinkedIn!
+Connect with me through email or LinkedIn by scrolling down to the bottom after exploring my Digital CV below!

 ---
 Introduction: